e2nIEE/pandaprosumer/contributing.rst

 If you want to contribute for the first time, you can set up your environment like this:

 #.
 If you have not done it yet: install git and create a github account
 #.
-Create a fork of the official pandaprosumer repository by clicking on "Fork" on the official pandaprosumer repository (see https://help.github.com/articles/fork-a-repo/)
+Create a fork of the official pandapipes repository by clicking on "Fork" on the official pandapipes repository (see https://help.github.com/articles/fork-a-repo/)
 #.
 Clone the forked repository to your local machine: ::

     git clone https://github.com/YOUR-USERNAME/pandaprosumer.git